The topic of heartworm is complex, but we are going to try to just give you enough info to help make informed decisions.

 - Testing: This is a blood test to see if your dog has been infected.
 Most vets recommend an annual test, but some accept every other year instead.

 - Preventative: This is a medicine/prescription that your vet can provide you with.
-It’s typically given during mosquito season—approximately May to November—but with changes in climate, mosquitoes surprise us with their resiliency.
-When chatting with your vet, listen for works like Revolution, Sentinel, and Advantage (but there are many other brands).
+It’s typically given during mosquito season—approximately May to November—but with changes in climate, mosquitoes surprise us with their resiliency, and we find these dates are being extended, sometimes as early as March or April.
+When chatting with your vet, listen for words like NexGard Spectra (not to be confused with just NexGard) Revolution, Sentinel, and Advantage Multi (not to be confused with just Advantage/Advantix) – but there are many other brands.
 When your vet mentions their recommendations, don’t be afraid to simply ask “What does this cover?”
-(Things you care about—mosquitoes/heartworm, ticks, fleas.
-Not all meds cover all three, so do ask!)
+Things you care about—mosquitoes/heartworm, ticks, fleas.
+Not all meds cover all three, so do ask!

 I had a heartworm test and it was fine, but later the dog tested positive.